Space optimization: Best practices to streamline your workplace

 How does space optimization save money?

-The less space a company uses, the less energy and resources they use.
-In this way, good space optimization can dramatically reduce their overall carbon footprint.
-Space optimization may also lead to more remote and/or hybrid workers, which in turn can lead to fewer employees traveling to and from work each day, further reducing the environmental impact.
+Space optimization carries a clear environmental upside.
+The less space a company uses, the less energy and resources it consumes.
+In this way, the right approach can dramatically reduce overall carbon footprint.
+It may also lead to more remote and hybrid workers, which in turn means fewer employees traveling to and from work each day, further reducing the environmental impact.
+JLL’s 2025 data shows 74 percent of organizations now run active sustainability programs that integrate with occupancy planning.

-Space optimization doesn’t inherently reduce office clutter, unless shared desks are part of the equation.
-Shared desks typically don’t collect personal items, so they tend to be clutter-free.
-This type of flexible seating is one of the most common ways to optimize space, as seen in many u003ca href=u0022https://www.officespacesoftware.com/blog/hybrid-workplace-examples/u0022 target=u0022_blanku0022 rel=u0022noreferrer noopeneru0022u003ehybrid workplace examplesu003c/au003e.
+It does not inherently reduce office clutter, unless shared desks are part of the equation.
+Shared desks typically do not collect personal items, so they tend to be clutter-free.
+This type of flexible seating is one of the most common ways to optimize space, as seen in many hybrid workplace examples.

 How is space optimized in a small room or office?